Sheena McCall Young People’s Concerts

 Allocated by county and awarded on a first-come, first-served basis.

-eGrant application for Student Ticket Subsidy opens August 2025 – register in the new Online Grants System
+eGrant application for Student Ticket Subsidy opens Wednesday, August 12,2026 at 8:00am CT – register in the new Online Grants System

 Applications must be received 30 days prior to the concert date (Funds for Knox County are usually depleted within a few days.
 It is recommended that you apply on August 12, 8:00 AM.)